Archdiocese of Boston

 • Lawrence Stephen McMahon (priest here, 1860–1872), appointed Bishop of Hartford in 1879

-• Christopher J. Coyne, appointed Auxiliary Bishop of Indianapolis in 2011 and later Bishop of Burlington and Coadjutor Archbishop of Hartford in 2023 and succeeded to Archbishop of Hartford in 2024
+• Christopher J. Coyne, Auxiliary Bishop of Indianapolis in 2011 and later Bishop of Burlington and Coadjutor Archbishop of Hartford in 2023 and succeeded to Archbishop of Hartford in 2024

 Churches